 Signal to Noise is an important parameter that can be used to compare how a camera may perform compared to another model or under different conditions.
 This calculator tool lets you select and compare selected camera models and adjust options such as exposure time.
 The data may be exported as a csv file for further analysis.
 It must be remembered that while such calculators are useful it is of course, recommended, where possible, to demo cameras under the real-world experimental conditions.

-- Pixel size – as a general rule a larger pixel will have a better sensitivity as the larger area means more chance that a photon will be detected.
+Pixel size – as a general rule a larger pixel will have a better sensitivity as the larger area means more chance that a photon will be detected.
 However a smaller pixel may provide better spatial resolution of an image and is relevant at lower magnifications.
 Therefore when comparing on a per pixel basis you would need to correct for pixel size of the different cameras.
 For example, a camera with a smaller pixel would need a longer exposure time to collect the same number of photons as a larger pixel for the same illumination intensity.